Applicant FAQs

 A: First, please access and review the entire contents of the online application form to familiarize yourself with the instructions and the additional informational questions that are required of candidates to answer upon submission.
 (Please note that this form is responsive, and some of the questions are tailored to nationality; please be sure to select your nationality at the outset of the application form to view the questions in full.)

 Second, prior to completing the form, please have your CV/Resume (maximum length: 2 pages) prepared as a PDF and your Self-Intro Video (maximum length: 3 minutes; maximum file size: 1GB) prepared in one of the following video file types: MP4, MPG, MOV, WMV, AVI, MKV, OGV, 3GP.
-Both of these files will be uploaded to the form.
+Both files will be uploaded to the form.
 When preparing these files for submission, please be sure to include your full name and identify each application section in each file title, as follows (please be certain to use dashes between words, not blank spaces):

 Additionally, please consider drafting your Personal Statement in advance and ensure that it will meet the length requirements set by the form (7000 characters, including spaces and punctuation, which is the equivalent of approximately 1000 English words).
 Your personal statement response will be copied and pasted into the designated response field in the application form.